Friday, 30 June 2017

 When I first started the apprenticeship I wanted to be a Graphic Designer but since doing the apprenticeship and since starting the full time job I definitely want to carry on being an instructional designer.

-have for your career?
+What future plans do you have for your career?
 Is it still in eLearning?
-Is there a
+Is there a particular role you are aspiring to do?
+Any areas within the company?

 I hope to continue being an instructional designer for the next few years at least, however if at some point in the future any jobs arise that would allow me to progress further into the industry such as managing a team of designers, I may give that a try.